cyface-de/ios-backend/README.md

 #### Setting and Changing Transportation Modes

-The mode of transporation used to caputre a measurement must be provided the the `start(inMode:)` method.
+The mode of transporation used to capture a measurement must be provided to the `start(inMode:)` method.
 This is a simple string that is transferred as is to the server.
-Typical transporation modes are "bicycle", "car" and "motorbike".
+Typical transporation modes are "BICYCLE", "CAR" and "MOTORBIKE".

 To change the transportation mode during a measurement, call `changeModality(to:)`.
 For example call `dataCapturingService.changeModality(to: "CAR")`, to change the used transportation mode to a car.